RetroDECK/ES-DE/THEMES-DEV.md

 By placing a theme.xml file directly in the root of the theme set directory, that file will be processed as a default if there is no system-specific theme.xml file available.

-In the example below, we have a theme set named `mythemeset-DE` which includes the `snes` and `nes` systems.
-Assuming you have some games installed for these systems, the files `mythemeset-DE/nes/theme.xml` and `mythemeset-DE/snes/theme.xml` will be processed on startup.
+In the example below, we have a theme set named `mythemeset-es-de` which includes the `snes` and `nes` systems.
+Assuming you have some games installed for these systems, the files `mythemeset-es-de/nes/theme.xml` and `mythemeset-es-de/snes/theme.xml` will be processed on startup.
 If there are no games available for a system, its theme.xml file will be skipped.

 The directory structure of our example theme set could look something like the following:

 ```
 ...
    themes/
-      mythemeset-DE/
+      mythemeset-es-de/
          core/
             font.ttf
             bold_font.ttf